anyproto/anytype-swift/README.md

 `make setup-middle-local` — build and setup `anytype-heart` from the local repo.

+## Update middleware

+Change version in Libraryfile or use command `make set-middle-version v=v0.37.0`.

 ## Contribution
 Thank you for your desire to develop Anytype together!